ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 * To re-build all html documentation files from the rmd files at once, use these above command and: for (n in 1: length(files)) {rmarkdown::render(files[n]); Sys.sleep(5)}

+* A very similar model was used and explored in [@handel07] and reference [@canini14a] analyzed a similar, more detailed model.

 ### To build the package